Lynne Rienner Publishers Logo

 The result is more than just a postmortem of the Clinton campaign.
 Lawrence and Rose craft a sophisticated argument about the complex mix of gender stereotypes, media routines, and the particulars of individual character and electoral context that will shape the prospects of any woman who competes in the presidential arena.

-Regina G. Lawrence is Kevin P. Reilly, Sr., Chair in Political Communication at Louisiana State University.
+Regina G. Lawrence is associate dean of the School of Journalism and Communication and research director for the Agora Journalism Center at the University of Oregon.
 Her publications include The Politics of Force: Media and the Construction of Police Brutality and When the Press Fails: Political Power and the News Media from Iraq to Hurricane Katrina.
-Melody Rose is associate professor of political science and founding director of the Center for Women, Politics, and Policy at Portland State University.
+Melody Rose is chancellor of the Nevada System of Higher Education.
 She is author of Abortion: A Documentary and Reference Guide and Safe, Legal, and Unavailable?: Abortion Politics in the 21st Century.